Many equate “strength training” with the bench press, dumbbells, and weight machines.

-Many yoga practitioners look toned as if they go to the gym and lift weights.
-And the truth is, they do: their own body weight.
+Many yoga practitioners look toned, as if they go to the gym and lift weights.
+And they do: their own body weight.
 Quite simply, yoga poses require positions and orientations that engage our muscles.

 “Yoga can be just as effective as weights when it comes to building a stronger, more impressive physique,” says Nicholas DiNubile, M.D.
-Yet experts agree that whether yoga can be your sole form of strength training depends on your goals.
+Experts agree that whether or not yoga can be your sole form of strength training depends on your goals.

 “If all you’re looking to do is build muscle, weight training is the more practical approach,” advises DiNubile.
 In fact, the American Council on Exercise defines strength training as “exercising with progressively heavier resistance for the purpose of strengthening the muscular skeletal system.”

-“Progressively heavier resistance,” meaning your muscles and bones must be overloaded to keep developing.
-With weight training, your muscles adapt to the resistance and get stronger, that weight no longer being a challenge.
-Now you have to add more weight to achieve results.
+With weight training, your muscles adapt to the resistance and get stronger, with one weight no longer being a challenge.

 Many believe that yoga, however, is a more balanced approach to strength training.
 For one, it conditions your body to perform things you do every day: walking, sitting, bending, lifting.
 Your body moves in the way it was designed to move.